Forthcoming Training Dates:

 Our theological action research training is aimed at doctoral students and researchers.
 It is interactive and conversational and takes place on Zoom.
 Based around the 5 characteristics of theological action research it is designed to equip participants with the knowledge and skills they need to embark on their own theological action research.

-- The April training runs over two days from 9am-12midday (UK time) remaining accessible in the UK and Europe, but also becoming accessible to countries to the east of the UK including Africa, Asia, Australia and New Zealand.
+- The June training runs over two days from 9am-12midday (UK time) remaining accessible in the UK and Europe, but also becoming accessible to countries to the east of the UK including Africa, Asia, Australia and New Zealand.

 You are welcome to join any of the training days no matter what time zone you are in.
 We have had people getting up at 3am to join us!

-An early bird discount of £5 will be available.
 Sign up to our regular newsletter or follow us on Twitter to receive an alert when booking opens.

 Feedback from Previous Participants